cyberbotics/webots/docs/reference/altimeter.md

 The `sampling_period` arguement specifies the sampling period of the sensor and is expressed in milliseconds.
 Note that the first measurement will be available only after the first sampling period has elapsed.

-The `wb_altimeter_disable` function turns the touch sensor off, saving computation time.
+The `wb_altimeter_disable` function turns the altimeter off, saving computation time.

 The `wb_altimeter_get_value` function returns the last value measured by the altimeter.